pdoehle/swc-notes/sql-ecol.md

 # SQL for Ecology
 ## Preparation Note
-Have a tab open with the table of data types for people to select during the first section.
+- Have a tab open with the [table](datacarpentry.org/sql-ecology-lesson/00-sql-introduction/index.html) of data types for people to select during the first section.

+## Dataset
+- Time-series for a small mammal community in southern Arizona.
+- Study of the effect of rodents and ants on a plant community.
+- Been running almost 40 years.
+- Rodents sampled on a series of 24 plots with different experimental manipulations controlling which rodents are allowed access to which plots.
+- Dataset has been used in over 100 publications.
+- Simplified a bit for the purposes of this workshop.

 ## Databases Using SQL
 ### Objectives